gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/swiftservestaticwebsite/index.en.md

 ## Introduction

 Using the Swift command line, it is possible to serve the data in containers as a static website.
-The following guide will outline the main steps to get started, as well as including an example of a website.
+The following guide outlines the main steps to get started, as well as including an example of a website.

-## First Steps
+## First steps

 ### Create a container

-We will first create a container named `example-webpage` which we will use as the basis of this guide:
+You will first create a container named `example-webpage` which you will use as the basis of this guide:

 ```bash
 swift post example-webpage